-Emergency Public Information - Voyent Alert System (County used system)
+Emergency Public Information - Voyent Alert System (County used system) & Alertable (Town and Village used system)

 There are situations when activation of the province wide emergency alert system is not required.
-To this end the Region has adopted a tool called the Voyent Alert smart notification system.
+To this end the Region has adopted a tool called the Voyent Alert and Alertable as a smart notification system.
 The system provides the Athabasca Regional Emergency Management Organization the opportunity to send timely customized advisory and critical alerts directly to residents and visitors for events such as critical infrastructure failures, sustained utility outages, drinking water alerts, major fires, floods, severe weather, natural disasters, and other hazards affecting anywhere within the geographical area of the County.